There are a number of different appointments on offer with the doctors.

 Please give the receptionist enough information to help you; especially if you think it might be an emergency.
 You cannot usually choose the time of an urgent appointment or the doctor you see.

 Routine appointments can be booked up to 4 weeks in advance with any doctor.
-Further appointments are released daily at 8am (earlier online) and 1pm for appointments up to 72 hours later.
+Further appointments are released daily at 8am (earlier online).
 This is to improve access to GPs for non-urgent problems.
 Both types of routine GP appointments can be booked online.

 If you are returning for followup on a problem or a re-occuring problem please try to see the same GP to allow continuity of care.